 2020 Grad Hired at ReMerchable Amidst Pandemic

 Growing up in South Texas, Bianca Herrera first realized she was creative at the age of eight.
 “It all started with my Bratz party and a pair of white furry boots,” she said.
 “That's when I became interested in fashion and creativity as a form of self-expression.”
-As a student at Austin Community College, Bianca spotted a FIDM publication while visiting her academic advisor and decided to give the college a call.
+As a student at Austin Community College, where she earned her A.A. in English Literature, Bianca spotted a FIDM publication while visiting her academic advisor and decided to give the college a call.
 Her Admissions Advisor, Richard Kim, guided Bianca through the admission process and she was accepted to the Merchandise Product Development program in the fall of 2018, and graduated in 2020 with a B.A. in Creative Industry Studies.
 Amidst the COVID-19 pandemic, Bianca was hired at ReMerchable as an Apparel Product Developer.
 We recently caught up with the Austin, Texas-based FIDM Graduate to learn more about her journey.

 How did you decide to study Merchandise Product Development?
 When I applied to FIDM, I was more interested in the manufacturing and business side of fashion.
 However, I still wanted to have the option to create meaningful new ideas and connect with my originality.
 Since product development is about adaptation and innovation, we learned everything from patternmaking to digital presentation to sourcing.
 It gave me a solid foundation to merge my analytical skills and my aptitude for artistic projects.

 What led you to continue with a B.A. in Creative Industry Studies?
 After completing the Professional Designation program, I was so close to finishing my B.A. degree that it just made sense to me for my personal and professional goals.
 I'm happy with my choice.